GreptimeTeam/greptimedb/docs/rfcs/2023-01-03-procedure-framework.md

 The framework calls `Procedure::dump()` to serialize the internal state of the procedure and writes to the `ProcedureStore`.
 The procedure can return an empty string to skip persistence.

-After restart, the framework can restore the procedure's state by invoking `Procedure::restore()`.

 ## ProcedureStore
 We might need to provide two different ProcedureStore implementations:
 - `LocalProcedureStore`, for standalone mode, stores data on the local disk.